-- If you create a New Rich Text File while one or more tag sources are selected, EagleFiler now assigns those tags to it. - Colored quote levels now work in HTML messages. - You can now hold down the Option key to empty the trash without a warning. - Now uses the proper Skim395 icon for PDFD files. - Combined the three system services into one, which detects whether it was invoke with a file, text, or URL(s).
-The keyboard shortcut can now be configured using System Preferences rather than a separate utility. - If you make EagleFiler a login item, set it to be hidden, and have it set to open a library when it's launched, EagleFiler will now re-hide itself after opening that library. - Drag-importing from MacJournal works now. - The system service now works properly when EagleFiler wasn't already running. - Control-clicking on a source group no longer selects it. - Improved scaling of the library document icon. - $\bullet\,$ Fixed bug where the Apple Help didn't work on Mac OS X 10.5. - Fixed regression where assigning/unassigning tags using the Spacebar in the Tags inspector didn't always work. - Fixed bug displaying some encoded message subjects. - Fixed regression where the top couple pixels of the viewer could be cut off. - Fixed bug where the icons of some types of sounds, movies, or images showed the wrong file type. - Fixed bug where the source list sometimes had the wrong background color. - Fixed ellipsis truncation of selected source names. - Updated German localization. - Added Korean localization.
+- If you create a New Rich Text File while one or more tag sources are selected, EagleFiler now assigns those tags to it. - Colored quote levels now work in HTML messages. - You can now hold down the Option key to empty the trash without a warning. - Now uses the proper Skim305 icon for PDFD files. - Combined the three system services into one, which detects whether it was invoke with a file, text, or URL(s).
+The keyboard shortcut can now be configured using System Preferences rather than a separate utility. - If you make EagleFiler a login item, set it to be hidden, and have it set to open a library when it's launched, EagleFiler will now re-hide itself after opening that library. - Drag-importing from MacJournal works now. - The system service now works properly when EagleFiler wasn't already running. - Control-clicking on a source group no longer selects it. - Improved scaling of the library document icon. - Fixed bug where the Apple Help didn't work on Mac OS X 10.5. - Fixed regression where assigning/unassigning tags using the Spacebar in the Tags inspector didn't always work. - Fixed bug displaying some encoded message subjects. - Fixed regression where the top couple pixels of the viewer could be cut off. - Fixed bug where the icons of some types of sounds, movies, or images showed the wrong file type. - Fixed bug where the source list sometimes had the wrong background color. - Fixed ellipsis truncation of selected source names. - Updated German localization. - Added Korean localization.

-- Modernized the source list and buttons. - Capturing the selected mailboxes/messages from Apple Mail now works when an IMAP path prefix is set. - Can now capture from MarsEdit396 (based on work by Eric Blair). - Added support for Skim397 .pdfd bundles.
+- Modernized the source list and buttons. - Capturing the selected mailboxes/messages from Apple Mail now works when an IMAP path prefix is set.

-$^{^{395} \}mathtt{http://skim-app.sourceforge.net}$
+$^{^{305}}$ http://skim-app.sourceforge.net